eugabrielsilva/resizr/README.md

 # Resizr
 Resizr is a lightweight image resizer / thumb generator for PHP.
-Unlike other "mainstream" thumb generators, Resizr keeps the correct aspect ratio of the images, while keeping the maximum sizes below the ones you've set.
+By default, it keeps the correct aspect ratio of the images, while keeping the maximum sizes below the ones you've set.
 It also compresses your images to speed up page loading times.

 ## Supported image extensions
 Currently, Resizr supports the conversion of **JPEG, PNG, BMP and WEBP** images.